Astros vs. Angels Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, seven home runs, 29 walks and 31 RBI (53 total hits).
-He's also swiped one base.
+- Alex Bregman has seven doubles, a triple, seven home runs, 30 walks and 32 RBI (54 total hits).
+He's also stolen one base.

-- Bregman heads into this matchup looking to extend his eight-game hit streak.
-During his last 10 outings he is batting .366 with two doubles, a home run, two walks and nine RBI.
+- Bregman has picked up a hit in nine straight games.
+In his last 10 games he is hitting .368 with two doubles, a home run, three walks and nine RBI.

 Bregman Recent Games